nucleuscloud/neosync/README.md

 ## Getting started

 You can also check out our [Docs](https://docs.neosync.dev) for more guides including a production-ready guide.
+Note: these are still a work in progress.

 ## Run Neosync locally